vlandham/captain_z/out/captain_z.md

 The rest of the scoundrel pirates followed their captain down to these rocks.
 They were amazed when he showed them the secret path behind them.

-"This way, ya mutts," he growled.
+"This way, ya mutts," he growled as he smiled.
 "She'll be leading us to the treasure, by and by."

 #

-At the top of the cliffs, Captain Z opened the map one last time.
-According to the map, there should be a hole up here.
+At the top of the cliffs, Captain Z opened the map again.
+According to the map, there should be a hole among the rocks.
 A hole that lead down into a little cave.
-And on the map, in that cave, the X was placed.
-The spot where the treasure was at.
-But this hole that lead to the cave was covered and hidden.
-Captain Z looked at the map to find out what landmark she should be looking for to uncover the hole.
+And in that cave, the X was marked, the spot where the treasure lay.
+But the hole leading to the cave was covered and hidden.

 The map showed a scrawny, spindly pine tree, next to a wide rock.
 Under that rock was the hole.
 She hoped that the tree was still alive and hadn't been knocked down by a storm.
 The winds could blow a gale out here in the ocean.

 Captain Z scouted around along the top of the cliffs, being careful with her feet along the edge.
 Looking down, it was a long drop to the ocean below.
 One wrong step and… well she rather not ponder the result.

 Finally, after almost an hour atop the cliffs looking for the tree and the rock, she found them.
 The tree was down at the bottom of a little hill, right at the edge of the cliffs.
-It looked just a scrawny and spindly as it was drawn on the map.
+It looked just as scrawny and spindly as it was drawn on the map.

 The wide rock next to it was covered with dirt, a bit of grass, and pine needles.
 She ran down to it and knelt to brush it off.
 Finding the edge of the rock, she bent down, put her fingers under it, and pulled with all her might.